LTU-RAI/MRIO/README.md

  ## Description of the nodes

- Note: Since the topic names can be chosen freely in the parameter file, when a topic is mentioned by name in the upcoming sections, it will refer the name of the field in the parameter file, rather than the actual name of the ros2 topic.
+ Note: Since the topic names can be chosen freely in the parameter file, when a topic is mentioned by name in the upcoming sections, it will refer to the name of the field in the parameter file, rather than the actual name of the ROS 2 topic.

  ### filter_and_merge_pcl.py